raipc/atsd-jdbc/README.md

 ## Usage

-First, make sure your ATSD instance is started and you have valid credentials to access it.
-To execute a query, open a connection, create a SQL statement, execute the query and process the resultset:
+To execute a query, load the driver class, open a connection, create a SQL statement, execute the query and process the resultset:

 ```java
         Class.forName("com.axibase.tsd.driver.jdbc.AtsdDriver");